US Nuclear Power Policy

 Megatons to Megawatts to 2013

-Megatons to Megawatts is the name of the highly successful program, based on nuclear weapons treaties with Russia, that provides about one-half of the fuel for US commercial reactors.
+Megatons to Megawatts is the name of the highly successful program, based on nuclear weapons treaties with Russia, that provided about one-half of the fuel for US commercial reactors to 2013.
 Since 1987, the United States and countries of the former USSR have signed a series of treaties to reduce their nuclear arsenals by about 80%.
 In 1993, the USA and Russia reached an agreement to convert 500 tonnes of high-enriched uranium (HEU) from dismantled Russian warheads into low-enriched uranium (LEU) that would be brought to the USA for use as fuel in civilian nuclear reactors.
-The United States Enrichment Corporation (now USEC Inc) acts as the US government's executive agent for the program.
-By June 2013 the total was 475 tonnes HEU and 19,000 warheads, and the 500 tonnes completion is expected in November, equivalent to 20,000 warheads.
-USEC pays Russia for the enrichment services component (basically energy) of the low-enriched product it receives.
-This amounts to about 5.5 million SWU per year.
-Russia takes ownership of the corresponding amount of natural uranium "feed" provided to USEC by its utility customers for toll enrichment services.
+The United States Enrichment Corporation (now USEC Inc) acted as the US government's executive agent for the program.
+The 500 tonnes HEU was diluted and supplied by November 2013, equivalent to about 20,000 warheads.
+USEC paid Russia for the enrichment services component (basically energy) of the low-enriched product it received.
+This amounted to about 5.5 million SWU per year.
+Russia took ownership of the corresponding amount of natural uranium "feed" provided to USEC by its utility customers for toll enrichment services.

 Russian SWU supply from 2013

-will come from Russia’s commercial enrichment activities rather than from downblending of weapons material.
+will come from Russia’s commercial enrichment activities and mined uranium rather than from downblending of weapons material.
 USEC will purchase the SWU contained in the LEU and deliver natural uranium to Tenex for the uranium component of the LEU.

 Other international collaboration, '123 Agreements' and exports